March 9, 2023

 WHITE CHOCOLATE CHIPS: Mix in ½ cup of white chocolate chips for an extra burst of sweetness alongside the raspberries.

-LEMON JUICE: Bottled or fresh lemon juice will work just fine in this recipe, but keep in mind that fresh lemon juice will provide a depth of flavor that tends to be lacking in bottled lemon juice.
+LEMON JUICE: Bottled or fresh lemon juice will work just fine in this recipe, but keep in mind that fresh lemon juice is best.

-LEMON EXTRACT: If you want even more lemon freshness in your cookies, you can add 1 to 2 drops of lemon extract to either your cookies or the glaze.
+LEMON EXTRACT: If you want even more lemon freshness in your cookies, you can add one to two drops of lemon extract to either your cookies or the glaze.

 STEP ONE: Preheat the oven to 350°F. Line two baking sheets with parchment paper and set aside.

-STEP TWO: In a medium bowl, beat together the butter and sugar for 1 to 2 minutes until combined.
+STEP TWO: In a medium bowl, beat together the butter and sugar for one to two minutes until combined.

 STEP THREE: Add the lemon zest, lemon juice, vanilla, and eggs, and continue beating until fluffy.